morgansobol/MicrobialGenomics-TXST-2025/exercises/01_unix_cmd_intro.md

 ```

 ## 🧪 Exercise 3: Editing/creating file contents
 ### 🔹 It is often very useful to be able to generate new plain-text files quickly at the command line, or make some changes to an existing one.
 One way to do this is using a text editor that operates at the command line.
-Here we’re going to look at one program that does this called **'nano'** .
+Here we’re going to look at one program that does this called `nano`.
 Let's test it with a file that already exists.
 ```bash
 nano sample1.txt
 ```